toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 ---
 layout: post
-title: BEST gaming PC build for under £300
+title: How to build the best gaming PC for under £300
-subtitle: What's the best gaming PC you can make with a low budget?
+subtitle: and why you should
 <!-- image: /img/hello_world.jpeg -->
 ---

-{: .box-warning}
-**Note:** Post is still under construction

 Welcome to my first blog post!

+As I've recently, built my first computer I thought I'd base my first post on that.

 Throughout the years, computing power has continued to increase whilst "price-per-performance” continues to decrease.
 There has never been a better time to build a computer!